biopragmatics/oquat/docs/unknowns/source/envo.md

 | wiki:http\://en.wikipedia.org/wiki/Volcanic_arc           |        1 | [ENVO:00000352](http://purl.obolibrary.org/obo/ENVO_00000352) |
 | wiki:http://www.webref.org/geology/g/geothermal_field.htm |        1 | [ENVO:00000373](http://purl.obolibrary.org/obo/ENVO_00000373) |

-## `Genomes` (1)
+## `Genomes`

+There are 1 usages of `Genomes` in `envo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Genomes)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Genomes).

 | curie           |   usages | nodes                                                         |
 |-----------------|----------|---------------------------------------------------------------|
 | Genomes:fissure |        1 | [ENVO:01000667](http://purl.obolibrary.org/obo/ENVO_01000667) |

-## `Getty` (1)
+## `Getty`

+There are 1 usages of `Getty` in `envo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Getty)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Getty).

 | curie     |   usages | nodes                                                                                                                                                                                                                                                                                                                          |
 |-----------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Getty:TGN |       75 | [ENVO:00000004](http://purl.obolibrary.org/obo/ENVO_00000004), [ENVO:00000005](http://purl.obolibrary.org/obo/ENVO_00000005), [ENVO:00000006](http://purl.obolibrary.org/obo/ENVO_00000006), [ENVO:00000007](http://purl.obolibrary.org/obo/ENVO_00000007), [ENVO:00000008](http://purl.obolibrary.org/obo/ENVO_00000008), ... |

-## `NASA` (1)
+## `NASA`

+There are 1 usages of `NASA` in `envo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NASA)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NASA).

 | curie           |   usages | nodes                                                                                                                                                                                                                                                                                                                          |
 |-----------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | NASA:earthrealm |       58 | [ENVO:00000015](http://purl.obolibrary.org/obo/ENVO_00000015), [ENVO:00000016](http://purl.obolibrary.org/obo/ENVO_00000016), [ENVO:00000021](http://purl.obolibrary.org/obo/ENVO_00000021), [ENVO:00000023](http://purl.obolibrary.org/obo/ENVO_00000023), [ENVO:00000027](http://purl.obolibrary.org/obo/ENVO_00000027), ... |

-## `SPIRE` (36)
+## `SPIRE`

+There are 36 usages of `SPIRE` in `envo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20SPIRE)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20SPIRE).

 <details>
 <summary>Click to expand the `SPIRE` table</summary>